Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: Force geometry and entropy production

-True thermodynamic reversibility is recovered only under the stricter, pointwise condition $F_{\mathrm{info}} = -F_{\mathrm{ext}}$, which eliminates all probability currents and renders microscopic trajectories statistically time-symmetric.
-Any departure from this perfect local force cancellation---whether through force misalignment or unequal magnitudes---necessarily generates entropy production.
-We define \textit{geometric waste} as the total entropy production arising from departures from the reversible force-cancellation condition, including both global misalignment captured by deviations of $r(t)$ from $-1$ and residual local force imbalances that persist even at thermodynamic stall.
-In this sense, $r(t)$ quantifies proximity to stall, whereas geometric waste quantifies distance from true reversibility.
-Because $r(t)$ captures only global force alignment, it resolves proximity to stall, whereas residual local force imbalance contributes to geometric waste without being fully resolved by this quantity.
+True thermodynamic reversibility is recovered only under the stricter, pointwise condition $\vec{F}_{\mathrm{info}}(\vec{x}) = -\vec{F}_{\mathrm{ext}}(\vec{x})$, which eliminates all probability currents and renders microscopic trajectories statistically time-symmetric.
+Any departure from this perfect local force cancellation---whether through force misalignment or unequal magnitudes---necessarily generates entropy production. {We define \textit{geometric waste} as the contribution to entropy production arising from fluctuations of the residual net force about its mean, $\dot{S}_i^{\rm gw}=(D/k_BT^2)\mathrm{Var}(\vec{\mathcal{F}}_{\mathrm{net}})$.} It quantifies dissipation associated with spatially heterogeneous and incomplete force cancellation that does not contribute to mean transport.
+At thermodynamic stall, $r(t)=-1$ and the mean transport vanishes, so the entire entropy production is geometric waste.
+In this sense, $r(t)$ quantifies proximity to stall, whereas geometric waste distinguishes thermodynamic stall from true reversibility: a stalled state may have $\dot{S}_i^{\rm gw}>0$ because of residual local force imbalances, while true reversibility requires pointwise force cancellation and hence $\dot{S}_i^{\rm gw}=0$.
+Because $r(t)$ captures only global force alignment, these residual local imbalances are not fully resolved by $r(t)$ only.

-Crucially, this framework highlights alternatives to quasistatic or near-reversible operation, where entropy production is minimized by suppressing dynamics and transport.
-By appropriately organizing system dynamics to enhance force anti-alignment, entropy production can be reduced while finite transport is maintained.
-The correlation coefficient $r(t)$ thus functions as a geometric alignment measure, integrating entropy production directly to asymmetries in fluctuating forces in a manner that remains experimentally accessible.
-In overdamped dynamics, the condition $r(t)=-1$ therefore serves as a diagnostic of stall, distinct from the stricter condition of true reversibility.
+{Crucially, this framework highlights a geometric route to reducing entropy production that is distinct from the quasistatic limit.
+In quasistatic or near-reversible operation, entropy production is reduced by suppressing the dynamics.
+Here, instead, entropy production is organized by the relative alignment of the external and information-theoretic forces.
+At a given mean net force $\langle\vec{\mathcal{F}}_{\rm net}\rangle$, enhancing force anti-alignment can reduce the fluctuating component of the net force and thereby lowers the corresponding entropy production.
+The coefficient $r(t)$ provides a global geometric measure of this alignment, relating the entropy production rate to the covariance between the external and information-theoretic forces.
+In overdamped dynamics, the condition $r(t)=-1$ identifies a stall condition, distinct from the stronger condition of true reversibility, which requires pointwise cancellation of the net thermodynamic force.}